-Install DIS (Special Order): Distributor will need to be removed and “guts” disassembled.
+Install DIS: Distributor will need to be removed and “guts” disassembled and reinstalled.
 The DIS Kit contains a block-off plate for the distributor.
 Mount the DIS to the right of the distributor and 3/8″ stud provided for mounting of the factory coil.
-The Distributor and DIS versions use different wiring harness, so you can’t easily move from one to the other and a different wiring harnesses are required.
+The Distributor and DIS versions use different wiring harness, so you can’t easily move from one to the other and a different wiring harnesses.

 Install Fuel Lines: You may need to slightly bend 1/4″ fuel lines to fit to injectors and for installer preference.
 Mount the fuel pressure regulator (FRP) on the 3/8 fuel line provided behind the firewall outside the engine bay.
 The FRP using a slip-on connector system is used and should not be installed until after all lines have been installed.
 You will need a special tool to remove the line from the FPR and available at all FLAPS.
 Use properly sized fuel line wrenches when connecting lines to TBIU and test under pressure before starting engine.
-Fuel is under 59 lbs of pressure and leaks can ruin you day.
-Always think safety when working around fuel.
+Fuel is under 58 lbs of pressure and leaks can ruin you day, so always think safety when working around fuel.